-8th April 1940 was a significant day for the Sumburgh Head Radar Station The significance of the radar station at Sumburgh Head cannot be overestimated.
+8th April 1940 was a significant day for the Sumburgh Head Radar Station (image by Frank Bradford) The significance of the radar station at Sumburgh Head cannot be overestimated.
 During World War II, this station was instrumental in detecting, and giving early warning, of a large scale attack on the British Home Fleet at Scapa Flow in Orkney.
 Had it not been for this warning provided by the radar operator on the evening of 8th April 1940, the consequences may have been grave indeed for the British Naval fleet.

 The Sumburgh Head radar facility started permanent watch on 27th December 1939.
 Named Admiralty Experimental Station Number 1 (AES1), the station was tasked with plotting surfaced U-boats attempting to escape from the North Sea into the North Atlantic, but was also capable of detecting aircraft by transmitting and recieving radio waves.
 As the science and practice of radar rapidly evolved through the late 1930's, Sir James Somerville, Vice Admiral of the Royal Navy, proposed a wider network of naval stations to protect the strategically significant waters to the north of Scotland.
 This included stations at Dunnet Head, South Ronaldsay, Fair Isle, Unst, and later, on the north-west coast of Iceland.